-1. Take part in all district activities on an equal basis regardless of race, weight, color, creed, national origin, ethnic group, religious practice, gender or sexual orientation or disability.

-- 2. Present their version of relevant events to school personnel authorized to impose a disciplinary penalty. - 3.
-Access school policies, regulations and rules and, when necessary, receive an explanation of those rules from school personnel. - 4.
-Exercise freedom with established guidelines and to demonstrate responsibility for their behavior. - 5.
-Receive guidance in the understanding and development of self-discipline and responsibility. - 6.
-Expect an orderly school environment that includes: - a. personal safety. - b. protection of property. - c. an atmosphere in which learning can take place. - d. an atmosphere that promotes emotional security. - 7.
-Expect that school regulations will comply with federal, state, local educational law. - 8.
-Expect due process procedures that include: - a. the right to be informed of all school rules. - b. the right to expect fair, appropriate and consistent enforcement of rules. - c. the right to expect communication and cooperation between school and home. - 9.
+- 1. Take part in all district activities on an equal basis regardless of actual or perceived race, weight, color, creed, national origin, ethnic group, religion, religious practice, gender (including gender identity and expression) or sexual orientation or disability. - 2.
+To be respected as an individual and treated fairly and with dignity by other students and school staff. - 3.
+To express one's opinions, either verbally or in writing, as long as it is done in a respectful manner. - 4.
+Present their version of relevant events to school personnel authorized to issue a consequence. - 5.
+Access school policies, regulations and rules and, when necessary, receive an explanation of those rules from school personnel. - 6.
+Exercise freedom with established guidelines and to demonstrate responsibility for their behavior. - 7.
+Receive guidance in the understanding and development of self-discipline and responsibility. - 8.
+Expect an orderly school environment that includes: - a. personal safety. - b. protection of property. - c. an atmosphere in which learning can take place. - d. an atmosphere that promotes emotional security. - 9.
+Expect that school regulations will comply with federal, state, local educational law. - 10.
+Expect due process procedures that include: - a. the right to be informed of all school rules. - b. the right to expect fair, appropriate and consistent enforcement of rules. - c. the right to expect communication and cooperation between school and home. - 11.
 Expect that school personnel will act and make decisions based on each student's best interests.